Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 <h2 align="center"> Downloading Your Dataframe Back into Excel </h2>

 Depending on your goals, you may want to save your dataframe as an xlsx.
 To do this, you first run `install.packages("writexl")` to install the package which will help us.
 Then you bring the library into your R session by writing `library(writexl)`.
 After this, you simply write `write_xlsx(df,"df.xlsx")` where you can change the name of the saved xlsx file to your statisfaction, just ensure that you have `.xlsx` at the end of it.
 Likewise, the first argument is the dataframe object itself.
+Here is the [documentation](https://www.rdocumentation.org/packages/xlsx/versions/0.6.5/topics/write.xlsx).

 <h2 align ="center"> All My Code </h2>